 Let's get into some details to help you make the right choice.
 We'll review the product we know best--our own.

 We start strong, with an option that has everything you need to manage your business finances.
-Bonsai Cash is the ultimate online business checking account for freelancers and small business owners, giving you a completely digital platform where you can save, organize and spend your funds.
+Bonsai Cash is the ultimate online business checking account for professional services, coaches, accountants, and small business owners, giving you a completely digital platform where you can save, organize and spend your funds.

 It's super easy to use and it gives you access to so many features that will help you keep all your finances in one place.
 Here's why you have to try it.